 Here’s a summarized and updated version of a blog post I wrote with tips for independent artists.
 I will update it as time goes with new tips and radio stations/blogs etc. So why not bookmark this page.
+To get to the list of radios and blogs just go to the bottom of the page.

 My way to success